angeliney/angeliney.github.io/_pages/about.md

 Hi there!
 I am currently pursuing a Master degree in Computer Science, University of Toronto.
 My research interests revolve around how to properly incorporate machine learning in real applications.
-I'm interested in investigating underlying bias in datasets, causality, algorithmic fairness, explainability, and working with time-series data.
-I'm familiar with computer vision, generative probabilistic models, differential privacy and reinforcement learning.
+I'm interested in investigating underlying bias in datasets, causal inference, building a fair model, and working with time-series data.